westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 West Virginia penalties against DUI are stiff relative to other states.
 A first-time DUI conviction bears the following consequences:

-• For blood-alcohol concentration (BAC) of less than 0.15%: Fine payments between $100 and $500 and court costs; a mandatory minimum of 48 hours in jail; a licence revocation for at least 15 days along with a mandatory use of an ignition interlock device.
+• For blood-alcohol concentration (BAC) of less than 0.15%: Possible fine payments between $100 and $500 and court costs; a mandatory minimum of 48 hours in jail; a license revocation for at least 15 days along with a mandatory use of an ignition interlock device.
 Parties who refuse to install the device will face a license revocation of 6 months.
-Should the alleged party refuse to submit to a test, he or she faces the possibility of a one-year licence revocation.
+Should the alleged party refuse to submit to a test, he or she faces the possibility of a one-year license revocation.

-Repeat offenses of either category will lead to increased fines, jail time and duration of license suspension.
-A first-time DUI offender has higher chances of getting a conviction dropped than a repeat offender under the West Virginia DUI Deferral Program.
+Repeat offenses of either category typically lead to increased fines, jail time and duration of license suspension.
+Generally, first-time DUI offenders have higher chances of getting a conviction dropped than a repeat offender under the West Virginia DUI Deferral Program.
 It however applies only to first time DUI offenders with BAC values less than 0.15%.

 With the help of an experienced attorney, an offender can contest a DUI allegation in court if there are reasonable grounds for defense.
 It is important to have all facts and meet all deadlines of petition filings in order to be eligible for a hearing.
 For example, an alleged party must request a hearing within 30 days from arrest, or lose the chances of getting one.
-Felony DUI are more difficult to contest because of adjoining cases.
+Contesting felony DUI charges is generally more challenging due to related cases.

 How Likely is Jail Time After a First DUI in West Virginia?